Skip to Content

 The wood mulch will actually promote the growth and development of bacteria that can inhibit and eliminate some fungal diseases.

-4 – Don’t Water as Much
+4. Don’t Water as Much

 One issue with some trees is that they are overwatered.
+Overwatering any plant can create conditions for fungal growth.

-Try holding back on the watering so that you don’t encourage fungal growth.
+Try holding back on the watering frequency so that you don’t encourage fungal growth.
 The spores don’t like dryer conditions.

 5 – Test the Water

-Avocado Tree with Brown Leaves
+Avocado Tree With Brown Leaves

 If you’ve tried everything else and the tree isn’t getting better, you can take a sample of your yard water to be tested.

-6 – Check the Drainage
+6. Check the Drainage

 Poor drainage in the soil will hasten the appearance of root rot and other problems because the water stays in the soil and soaks the roots.